jawadabousalhab/smart-healthcare-appointment-system/README.md

 - Ensure PHP 8+ and MySQL are installed.
 - Import the provided SQL dump into **phpMyAdmin** (or MySQL CLI).
-- Set up your `.env` or config file with:
+- Set up your config file with:
   - DB credentials
   - SMTP credentials
-  - OpenAI API key
+  - MistralAI API key
+  - Google Maps API